achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Command Queue**
    Outgoing commands are now queued to prevent data loss.

+- **Install Update Button**
+   A new button lets you install the latest available Doorman firmware version directly from the web interface.

 ### 📝 Other Updates
 - **Firmware Configuration Assistant**
    The new assistant makes flashing the firmware easier than ever — not much technical experience required.